 Abstract:

 Cyber-physical systems (CPS), such as autonomous vehicles or smart power grids, use interactive machine learning modules for decision making.
 Current design approaches use multiple machine learning modules, often using Artificial Neural Networks (ANNs), to achieve the desired functionality.
 Current approaches to verification and validation of these ANNs are generally either very difficult, time consuming and/or not fully reliable.
+A key feature missing is related to the use of NNs in real-time systems, which demand the capability of worst case analysis.

-A new approach to verifiable ANNs is proposed using the synchronous paradigm to introduce Synchronous Artificial Neural Networks (SANNs).
-Logical time is allocated to the operations of the SANNs, providing sound compositional primitives.
+A new approach to verifiable ANNs is proposed using the synchronous paradigm to introduce Synchronous Neural Networks (SNNs).
+Logical time is allocated to the operations of the SNNs, providing sound compositional primitives.
 This enables the composition of interacting ANNs to ensure causality and determinism.

-In this thesis we introduce SANNs as a new approach to the safe use of ANNs in CPS.
-We mathematically verify these SANNs using formal methods, and when embedded on time predictable platforms, static analysis of these SANNs is enabled.
-Additionally, we propose the combination of SANNs and other synchronous functional components, notably Runtime Enforcement (RE), by formally defining Meta Neural Networks (MNNs).
-These synchronous MNNs allow for the creation of causal, deterministic, predictable controllers and/or plants for CPS.
+In this thesis we introduce SNNs as a new approach to the safe use of ANNs in CPS.
+We mathematically verify these SNNs using formal methods, and when embedded on time predictable platforms, static analysis of these SNNs is enabled.
+Additionally, we propose the combination of SNNs and other synchronous functional components, notably Runtime Enforcement (RE), by formally defining Meta Neural Networks (MNNs).
+These synchronous MNNs allow for the creation of causal, deterministic, predictable controllers for CPS.

 ANNs for this thesis were implemented in Esterel for the design of synchronous, predictable systems.
 We demonstrate the efficacy of our approach by developing CPS with MNN controllers; ranging from MNNs with 5 neurons to MNNs with 10,000+ neurons.
-This thesis also introduces a compiler made that converts ANNs created and trained using Keras, Python to the predictable MNNs previously introduced.
+This thesis also introduces a compiler that converts ANNs created and trained using Keras to the predictable MNNs previously introduced.

 Notes: